-The National Assessment Program provides a wealth of data and information that are used by schools, governments and education authorities to inform decisions about the education of young Australians.
+The National Assessment Program provides data and information that are used by schools, governments and education authorities to inform decisions about the education of young Australians.

-ACARA looks forward to working with states and territories to analyse this unique data set – allowing us to see how students have progressed in the important areas of literacy and numeracy across seven years of schooling.
+ACARA works with states and territories to analyse this unique data set – allowing us to see how students have progressed in the important areas of literacy and numeracy across the years of schooling.

 NAPLAN technical reports